BYLAWS OF THE

 ARTICLE IV – DIRECTORS/BOARD OF TRUSTEES

 4.1 All business affairs of the Association including, but not limited to, financial, sales, and planning shall be managed by the board of twelve (12) directors, which board shall be designated and referred to as the Board, and the members thereof as Trustees or Directors.
 Each Trustee elected or appointed to the Board shall be a member of the Association and actively engaged in the breeding, owning or interested in improving the breed of Thoroughbred horses in the State of Washington at the time of their respective election or appointment.
+A majority of the Trustees must be residents of Washington State.
 In accepting a position on the Board, Trustees agree to attend the Annual Meeting, the Awards Banquet, and as many Association functions as possible.
 Members of the Board are also required to be active participants on the Board, including participating in Standing Committees as directed by the President and volunteering to take on certain assignments to further the mission statement of the Association.